 The Prince George’s County Department of Social Services offers adult resources that are person-centered, community-based and are provided in a manner which recognizes the potential within each individual to participate in community life as responsible and contributing adults.
 We respond to cases of suspected abuse, neglect, or exploitation of impaired adults.
-Services are available for persons who are aged 18 or over, who have a physical or mental impairment, and who are not living in a long term care facility (for example, a nursing home).
+Services are available for persons who are ages 18 or over, who have a physical or mental impairment, and who are not living in a long term care facility (for example, a nursing home).

 The following provides a description of the various services offered from The Department of Social Services: